gabriel-mwash/task-management-api/README.md

 - View and filter tasks
 - Update task status with strict progression rules
 - Delete completed tasks
-- Generate a daily report of tasks (bonus feature)
+- Generate a daily report of tasks

 A simple web interface is included using **Blade, vanilla JavaScript, and custom CSS**.